sis00337/Pycharm-For-Dummies/docs/search.md

 : A popular Git repository hosting service.

 #### IDE
-: IDE stands for the integrated development environment.
+: IDE stands for the Integrated Development Environment.
 IDE is an application that provides comprehensive tools and functions to computer programmers for software development.

 #### Interpreter
 :  An interpreter is a program that reads and executes code.